Lordmau5/LiveSplitRemotePlugin/README.md

 Make sure to save the layouts after you set everything up so you don't have to do it every time you launch.

 When launching the Livesplit on the Streaming PC, remember to start the server!
 This doesn't happen automatically

+Since LiveSplit does not provide a direct way to control the RTA timer the way it does for the IGT timer, **this plugin is only suitable for situations where LiveSplit's Timing Method is "Game Time"**

 ## TROUBLESHOOTING